guofei9987/MyKnowledge/[99] 进行中/Coursera_LearningHowToLearn.md

 ## getting your learning on track

 1. importance of recall
-2. illusions of competence in learning(成就感？)
+2. illusions of competence in learning
+    - you think it is easier to look at the book instead of recalling
+    - when they have Google open right in front of them, it provides the illusion that the material is also in their brains
 3. mini-testing
 4. value of making mistakes